 - Bluetooth Low Energy (BLE) or sometimes called Bluetooth Smart support.

 Since Android is available on many different devices, it is not certain it works even though it fulfills the requirements above.
 We have therefore created a list of devices it has been tested on.

 As with all radio communication it depends.
 It depends on the environment, radio interference, chip production variations, etc. It also depends on if you use the Crazyradio, Crazyradio PA or a mobile device.
 We have done a couple of line-of-sight tests with little interference outdoor with the different configurations:

-- Crazyradio PA: Up to about 1000 meters range in the 250 Kbit mode and under ideal conditions (the downlink is the main limiting factor).
+- Crazyradio PA: Up to about 1000 meters range with direct line of sight in the 250 Kbit mode and under ideal conditions (the downlink is the main limiting factor).

 - Mobile device: Up to about 20 meters range (The uplink, the mobile device is limiting the range).

 This can be done with the BigQuad expansion deck.
 It’s working, but not yet a turn-key solution.